-The ultimate free-weight chest exercise is the bench press.
+The ultimate free weight chest exercise is the bench press.
 This movement requires balance and technique, so it’s a good idea to practice with an empty barbell before adding weight.
 Place a flat bench under a barbell rack.
-The bench should be low enough that you can keep both heels on the ground during the movement.
-(Add weight plants under your heels if you can’t reach the floor.)
+The bench should be low enough that you can keep both heels on the ground during the movement (add weight plates under your heels if you can’t reach the floor).
 Set the bench so that the barbell is at your eye line.
 Grip the bar roughly shoulder-width apart.

 Press the bar up and forward out of the rack.
-Slowly, bring the bar down so that it is in line with the bottom of your pecs, just above your ribcage.
+Slowly, bring the bar down so it is in line with the bottom of your pecs, just above your rib cage.
 Keep your elbows back and slightly out.
 Now, use your chest muscles to press the bar back up.
 Try not to let your hips come off the bench.

 Always use a spotter on your bench press.